pablofernandezbonnett/learning/topics/spring-boot/14-datastore-choice-postgres-mongo-redis.md

 The real senior move is not "pick NoSQL".
 The real senior move is "pick the storage model that matches the invariant and access pattern".

+In practice, many real systems are hybrid:

+- Postgres for transactional truth
+- MongoDB for document-shaped application data where that shape really helps
+- Redis for cache, sessions, counters, or fast coordination

+That is often more realistic than trying to make one store fit every access pattern.

 ---

 ## 8. Interview Conversion